axibase/axibase-charts/widgets/alert-console/README.md

 <a name="sort"></a>[`sort`](#sort) | `sort = metric DESC` | Sort console based on one or more columns.<br>Additional ascending `ASC` or descending `DESC` parameter is accepted.| [↗](https://apps.axibase.com/chartlab/0db89ed0/9/)
 <a name="class"></a>[`class`](#class) | `class = terminal` | Change the widget to Unix-style console with black background.| [↗](https://apps.axibase.com/chartlab/0db89ed0/10/)

+## Data Source

+To display open alerts, set `source = alert`.
+To display messages, set `source = message`.

 ## Default Columns

 Rows are color-coded based on the severity of the underlying alert or message.
-To display open alerts, set `source = alert`.
-To display messages, set `source = message`.

 Default column vary based on source.